SeechRobin/iwoca/README.md

 ## Overview

-I completed the project in about 5hrs, i've listed my approach and the structure below.
+I completed the project in about 5hrs, I've listed my approach and the structure below.
-The webapp is deployed on [Netlify](https://iwoca-calculators.netlify.com/)
+The webapp was deployed on [Netlify](https://iwoca-calculators.netlify.com/)

 ## Approach

-I went for a modular, functional and easilty testable approach with good separation of concerns.
+I went for a modular, functional, and easily testable approach with good separation of concerns.

 I used Semantic UI to speed up my development and not reinvent the wheel.
-I utilised the `GRID` and `Table` components.
+I utilized the `GRID` and `Table` components.
-I used a modular approach and re-used some of the functionality between the calculators.
-As part of the skeleton I also have routing and a `PageTemplate` for rendering the pages.
+I used a modular approach and reused some of the functionality between the calculators.
+As part of the skeleton, I also have routing and a `PageTemplate` for rendering the pages.
 I just treated it as an app going into production.

 I have also passed the product rules from the endpoint, and the calculators behave within bounds of those rules.
-I tested the core business logic, which the `loanCalculator` module with calculation function.
-I also added vital tests on the `LoanTable` which shows the customer the number of payments they have to make.
+I tested the core business logic, which the `loanCalculator` module with a calculation function.
+I also added vital tests on the `LoanTable`, which shows the customer the number of payments they have to make.

-The Payment dates are starting from the day the user inputs the data, this is the assumption i used as there was no specification in the requirements.
+The Payment dates are starting from the day the user inputs the data; this is the assumption I used as there was no specification in the requirements.
 But that can easily be configured.

 ## Setup